wso2/ETAC/ETAC.md

 On the other hand, AI faces friction due to lack of training data and lack of ability to explain why AI made a certain decision.
 Furthermore, many are skeptical of AI decisions and sometimes hostile due to its potential to replace humans.

 **_Risks_:** Foremost are the replacement of humans from many current job functions, which can lead to large-scale unemployment, and superintelligence where AI surpasses human intelligence in leaps and bounds.
 Privacy concerns pose a risk to AI because AI depends on large amounts of data and because AI can be used to infer sensitive information from seemingly unrelated data.
 Another risk is lack of our understanding of AI in competitive environments.
-For example, in use cases like stock markets, the application of AI can degrade the situation because the use case becomes a battle between two algorithms creating scenarios such as flash crashes and increasing the costs.
+For example, in use cases like stock markets, the application of AI can degrade the situation because the use case becomes a battle between two algorithms creating scenarios such as flash crashes and increased the costs.

 **_Summary_:** After nearly 60 years of development, AI already has a wide range of applications.
 Considering the future timeline, AI will likely handle complex problems such as disease diagnosis thus replacing or significantly reducing human involvement in many current job functions in the next 10-20 years.
 This could create significant wealth but at the same time could create unemployment.
 Consequences are still unclear.
 On the other hand, general AI is likely 50-100 years away.

 # Example 2: Serverless
 In order to demonstrate the use of the ETAC, we have applied this tool to the serverless domain.
 This description is a summarised version of a full analysis of the serverless domain that we have undertaken.
-We plan to publish this full analysis separately.

 _Serverless_ is defined as Functions as _a Service (FaaS), resources (compute and storage) as well as a complete cloud execution environment including platform services providing “Resource Pooling,” “Rapid Elasticity,” “Measured Service” in an opaque manner_.
 The three terms are defined in NIST cloud computing definition.